simplexityware/simplexityware.github.io/AlphaSignalGenerationACE2.md

 *   A system that demonstrates improved efficiency in the alpha discovery process compared to manual methods.
 *   A scalable system that can easily integrate new data sources and operators.
 *   A set of well-defined operators, data variables and a grammar that can be used for future research.
+*  Re-implementation of some of the core components of `ModernBERT`, such as rotary positional embeddings, different layer implementations and the ability to easily switch between different attention mechanisms.

 **7. Research Timeline and Milestones**